GabrielEGC/psets-drake-underactuated-robotics-6.832x/README.md

 PSET9: - MPC as QP
        - Differential flatness as QP

+You can find where to put each file in PSETs_6.832x.pdf (some of them require other files, like .urdf or other .m files)

 This course deeply inspired me to develop a great conection between me and control and robotics.
 Some topics I were fascinated was for example, Region of Atraccion (PSET4).